Norddal Municipality: General information

-The prestegjeld of Norddal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-Historically, the district of Sunnylven was part of the parish of Norddal, but on 1 January 1838 when Norddal municipality was established, Sunnylven was established as its own municipality, separate from Norddal.
-The municipal borders have not changed since that time.
+The parish of Norddal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+Historically, the district of Sunnylven was part of the parish of Norddal, but on 1 January 1838 when Norddal Municipality was established, Sunnylven Municipality was established as its own municipality, separate from Norddal.
+The municipal borders did not change after that time.

-On 1 January 2020, the neighboring municipalities of Norddal and Stordal were merged into the new Fjord Municipality.
+On 1 January 2020, Norddal Municipality (population: 1,670) and Stordal Municipality (population: 972) were merged to form the new Fjord Municipality.

 Name

-The Old Norse form of the name was just Dalr, identical with the word dalr which means "valley" or "dale".
-The first element Nord- meaning "northern" was added around the year 1600.
-The parish church is still sometimes called Dale Church.
-Before 1918, the name was written Norddalen.
+The municipality (originally the parish) is named after the old Dale farm (Dalr) since the first Dale Church was built there.
+Historically, the parish was known as simply as Dale.
+Around the year 1600, the first element, nord, was added.
+This prefix means "northern".
+The last element of the name is dalr which means "valley" or "dale".
+Historically, the name of the municipality was spelled Norddalen.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Norddal, removing the definite form ending -en.

 Coat of arms

-The coat of arms was granted on 16 February 1990.
-The arms show a red twig of a strawberry plant on a yellow background.
-Norddal has a tradition for producing fruits such as apples, pears, and berries, notably strawberries.
+The coat of arms was granted on 16 February 1990 and they were in use until the municipality was dissolved on 1 January 2020.
+The official blazon is "Or, a strawberry branch gules" (På gull grunn ein raud jordbærstengel).
+This means the arms have a field (background) has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
+The charge is a red strawberry branch with a three-part leaf and three berries.
+This design was chosen because Norddal has a tradition for producing fruits such as apples, pears, and berries, notably strawberries.
+Wild strawberries can be found growing all over the municipality.
+The arms were designed by Astor Furseth.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway had one parish (sokn) within the municipality of Norddal.
-It is part of the Austre Sunnmøre prosti (deanery) in the Diocese of Møre.
+The Church of Norway had one parish (sokn) within Norddal Municipality.
+It was part of the Austre Sunnmøre prosti (deanery) in the Diocese of Møre.

 History

 Valldal is mentioned in the historical books of Snorri Sturluson.
 While escaping the Danish army, Olav Haraldsson, later to become St. Olav, went ashore in Valldalen during the winter 1028/1029.
-Here, he supposedly came across a troublesome "sea serpent" which he tossed onto the mountainside and can today be seen as a lighter rock pattern above the town centre Sylte.
+Here, he supposedly came across a troublesome "sea serpent" which he tossed onto the mountainside and can today be seen as a lighter rock pattern above the municipal centre Sylte.
 On his journey up the valley towards Trollstigen, he received help from the farmers at Grønning to pass a rocky section called Skjærsura.
 For this help he deemed that the seed crop would never suffer from frost.
 Also, a natural spring in Valldal is named after St. Olav and is said to have a healing effect.

 In 2008, a memorial stone was erected at the farm Døving, about 3 km up the valley from the sea, where the first church and cemetery is believed to have been located.